Friday, October 25, 2019

 Mandy put down the yarn she was holding.
 "What is it?" she asked.

 "Well," Mariah began.
-"Emil can't see much without his glasses, and he can't hear at all without his hearing aids, but he can see and hear what dogs and cats are saying, just the way we see and hear in our heads what other dolls are saying without using our eyes or ears."
+"Emil can't see much without his glasses, and he can't hear at all without the hearing aids in his glasses, but he can see and hear what dogs and cats are saying, just the way we see and hear in our heads what other dolls are saying without using our eyes or ears."

 "Yes," Emil agreed.
 "I don't know how I can do that when other dolls can't.
 We thought you might know."